LearnExcel.io

 After locating the cells you want to use as your criteria for hiding rows, you need to select the rows you want to hide.
 Click and drag your mouse over the row numbers to select the rows, or left-click on the row number for each row while holding CTRL to individually select multiple rows.

-Step 5: Apply Your Criteria and Hide Rows
+Step 5: Apply Your Method and Hide Rows

 Ready to Give it a Try?